MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 In this task, you open the meeting exclusions page and name the rule that you will create.

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com/).
-If prompted, enter your organizational credentials.
+If prompted, enter your organization credentials.

 2. Select **Queries** and then **Meeting exclusions**.